DetlevCM/gaussian-tools/README.md

 - Dihedral Angle between 4 atoms

 For a scan calculation, output is provided at every scan step.
 For an optimisation every step is ouput.
-IRC calculatons are currently not officially supported but seem to work as well (just don't provide a pretty plot).
+IRC calculations are currently not officially supported but seem to work as well (just don't provide a pretty plot).

 Linux Users: Please compile the code using the Eclipse generated Makefiles in "Release Makefile", you need a C++ compiler.